souldzin/msr-examples/README.md

 # msr-examples
-Some examples of mining software repositories using R
+Some examples of mining software repositories using bash and python